WiseLibs/wise-river/README.md

 ## Why this implementation?

-Most object streams in Node.js are highly opinionated or even esoteric, and they often don't compose well with promises (the sanctioned asynchronous primitive for JavaScript).
+Most object streams in Node.js are highly opinionated and often don't compose well with promises (the sanctioned asynchronous primitive for JavaScript).
 Even the streams provided by the standard library exhibit many of these problems:
 - They often have complicated, cumbersome APIs
 - They usually require subclassing or other boilerplate to accomplish simple tasks
 - They don't handle errors consistently or reliably